 - Cut-off Scores for Determining a Significant Reading Deficiency (DRA2)

 Spring 2013 Outreach Meetings

-March through May, the department provided training sessions for teachers and instructional leaders focused on (1) understanding components of the READ Act, (2) identifying a significant reading deficiency, (3) developing effective READ plans, and (4) submitting READ data to the Department.
+In the Spring of 2013, the department provided training sessions for teachers and instructional leaders focused on (1) understanding components of the READ Act, (2) identifying a significant reading deficiency, (3) developing effective READ plans, and (4) submitting READ data to the Department.
 Information about the opportunity to participate in a state sponsored license for the DIBELS Next System was also provided.
-The handouts below were available at all of the outreach meeting.
+The handouts below were available at all of the outreach meetings.